 With the stud finder and pencil, locate and mark four ceiling joists.
 Ceiling joists are usually 16 inches apart, on-center.
 This means that a span of four ceiling joists will be 48 inches.
 Mark the centers of each of the four joists.

-With the cordless drill, drill a pilot hole on the two-by-four.
+With the cordless drill, drill a pilot hole on the 2x4.
 Otherwise, the lag bolts will crack the board.

 Avoid pre-drilling the ceiling joists.
 Bolts rely on wood material to grab onto.
 If you remove too much material, you compromise the lag bolts' strength.